kevllino/weather-pred/Spark_app/Running a Spark app on EC2.md

-<h1>Quick guide to jelp you run a Spark applciation on an EC2 cluster with the right configurations (toavoid e.g. MetadataFailedFetchException) </h1>
+<h1>Quick guide to jelp you run a Spark application on an EC2 cluster</h1> with the right configurations (toavoid e.g. MetadataFailedFetchException)

 <ol>
 <li>